 Dr. Kleiman received his PhD from Cornell University, studying heavy fermion superconductivity under the supervision of Prof. David Lee and Dr. David Bishop.
 After graduating, he worked at Bell Laboratories in Murray Hill, NJ for 11 years on next-generation semiconductor devices.

 Dr. Kleiman’s current research program focuses on the development of advanced photovoltaic devices for lower-cost higher-efficiency solar cell applications.
-His photovoltaic research interests are in silicon-based multi-junction technology, ultra-thin single-crystal silicon solar cells, defect characterization and advanced solar cell characterization.
+His photovoltaic research interests are in silicon-based multi-junction technology, ultra-thin single-crystal silicon solar cells, vehicle-integrated photovoltaics, defect characterization and advanced solar cell characterization.